midl-dev/midl-website.github.io/team.md

 ## Our experience

-We have 10 years of experience building and managing reliable systems, and one year operating a Tezos baker: [Hodl.farm](https://hodl.farm).
-All our infrastructure is [open-source](https://github.com/hodl-dot-farm) and auditable.
+We have 10 years of experience building and managing reliable systems, and one year operating a Tezos baker.
+All our infrastructure is [open-source](https://github.com/midl-dev) and auditable.

 Our approach is centered on two fundamental ideas: